-A joint project that I am excited about is the collection of essays tentatively titled “African Migrations: Challenges and Coping Strategies”.
-My co-editors and I, Dr. Papa Sow and Dr. Elina Marmer, have whittled down a number of exciting papers to just a few who we will publish in this book-length study.
-A diversity of regional and topical chapters contribute new dimensions to the dialogue on African migration.
-We are nearing the end of the preparation phase.
-Before you can see the book in print, you may want to check out some of the authors and ideas at the 9th Biennial Conference of ASWAD in Seville, Spain where we have two panels.
+A joint project that I am excited about is the collection of essays titled “African Migrations: Challenges and Coping Strategies”.
+My co-editors and I–Dr. Papa Sow and Dr. Elina Marmer–whittled down a number of exciting papers to just a few that we are publishing in this book-length study.
+A diversity of regional and topical chapters contribute new dimensions to the dialogue on African migration and to the continually developing field of African Diaspora Studies.
+It is a joy–kind of–to experience the multiple stages of the publishing process Before you can see the book in print, you may want to check out some of the authors and ideas at the 9th Biennial Conference of ASWAD in Seville, Spain where we had two panels.